Mowery39/UX-WIKI/chapter6.md

 ## This Is a Lot of Work, and It’s a Lot of Fun!
 Workshops can feel intense, but they’re powerful tools for alignment and creativity.
 I think leaning into the process and learning from each session is what makes you a better UX facilitator.

-## You are right on track
-Next message can be “okay, answer the questions,” and I’ll knock out all essentials + reflections clean, fast, and in your exact style.